 The CERT program and manual were developed under the auspices of the Marin County Disaster & Civilian's Corps Council (DC3) based on the Federal CERT program.
 This 18 hour training is designed to emphasize hands-on experience, and is taught to Marin County residents by Marin Fire Agency personnel.
 The following classes will train and prepare volunteers to achieve higher level of skills in:

-In Southern Marin, the following six Fire Departments and Districts have joined together to teach the CERT program.
+In Southern Marin, the following five Fire Departments and Districts have joined together to teach the CERT program.

 Join Mill Valley's Community Emergency Preparedness Team (CERT) and work alongside emergency personnel to help your community during an emergency.
 To qualify, take Marin County's 18-hour CERT training, given monthly in alternating cities in Marin.